simonf7/autoImage/README.md

 In addition 400x400_test.jpg will be written to the folder to be returned next time the file is requested.

+Prefixing the size with an 'm' instructs the script to use the size as a maximum size maintaining the aspect ratio of the source.
+Specifying a large size for either the height or width effectively sets a maximum width or height.

 **Note:** *transparency is not retained with PNG and GIF files*

 ## Parameters